Why Your Back Muscles Need Some Sleep to Recover

 However, this gland can only secrete growth hormones when your body is in deep sleep or rest.
 Additionally, during sleep, the body releases prolactin, the hormone with anti-inflammatory properties to help arching joints recover.
 Therefore, sleep goes a long way in helping back muscle recovery.

-Sleep Relieves off Pain
+Sleep Relieves Pain from Your Back Muscles

 It is always close to impossible to sleep when feeling any pain.
 Back muscle pain is not an exemption, however in the event, someone with back injury gets to sleep in the right position and posture, he/she is likely to feel relieved of the pain.
 The sleeping posture has to be right to attain positive results.
 To sleep in the correct position, get yourself the right mattress to ensure you are comfortable and safe.